galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 Their size can be checked in their information panel (i)

-## Data preparation for xcms
+## Data preparation for XCMS

-This first step is only meant to read your mzXML and generate an object usable by xcms.
+This first step is only meant to read your mzXML and generate an object usable by XCMS.

-**MSnbase readMSData** takes as input your raw files and prepares RData files for the first xcms step.
+**MSnbase readMSData** takes as input your raw files and prepares RData files for the first XCMS step.

 > ### {% icon hands_on %} Hands-on: MSnbase readMSData
 >